thornyd/gamefroot-basics-make-a-platform-game/README.md

 **Welcome to Gamefroot!**

-In this tutorial you’ll learn how to create your own platform game in a few minutes.
+In this tutorial you’ll learn the basics of Gamefroot by making a platform game using the Classic Template.

 ![](ezgif.com-gif-maker.gif)